Back to Solicitors

 Our legal teams are based around the country, with regional offices, for example, in Birmingham, Bristol, Leeds, and Manchester.

 The majority of the trainee positions are based in London.
-However, HMRC also offers a number of trainee solicitor places based in Bristol and Manchester.
-And GLD also offers a small number of trainee solicitor places based in Leeds.
+However, departments may also offer a number of trainee solicitor places based in Leeds, Bristol and Manchester.

 GLD's commercial law trainee scheme offers the opportunity to complete all your training in commercial law.
 The opportunities are within the Government Legal Department’s Commercial Law Group and the Department for Transport (i.e. the Department for Transport Legal Advisers commercial teams).